 However, if the wallets corresponding to the two P2P orders are set to charge different

-tokenBFeePercentage, the actual fee and transaction calculation is more complicated:
+tokenBFeePercentage, the actual fee and transaction calculation are more complicated:

 There are many instances in the real world that will make use of P2P orders and do not require third-party matching: